WalkVLM-LR/WalkVLM-LR.github.io/README.md

 # WalkVLM-LR

-A walking assistance VLM with reduced redundancy for blind and low vision individuals.
+A walking assistance VLM with reduced redundancy for blind and low vision individuals.(under updating)

 ## Overview